Your First Visit…

 When we first arrive we hangout together and enjoy coffee and breakfast snack items.
 You certainly don’t have to talk to anybody if you don’t want to, but on the other hand there is no hiding in a pew in quiet contemplation either.

-When we start our worship time we will sing a few worship songs, then have prayer, and then we will launch into our thru-the-Bible teaching series.
+When we start our worship time we remain seated, unless one feels moved to stand, we will sing a few worship songs, then have prayer, and then we will launch into our thru-the-Bible teaching series.
 I will sit up front on a stool with a simple lectern, and will sometimes scrawl things on a flip chart.

 When we go through our Bible teaching, I will not be pacing back and forth, raising my voice, or lecturing down to you in any kind of homiletic marathon.
 You can ask questions as I facilitate a conversational teaching through a verse-by-verse Bible series, from an opened Bible, and the Bible only.